ankur12-1610/Google-Classroom-Clone/README.md

 # Google-Classroom-Clone
--Frontend is built with Reactjs and Backend is built with Django Rest Framework.
+- Frontend is built with Reactjs and Backend is built with Django Rest Framework.
 ## Installation-
 -`https://github.com/ankur12-1610/Google-Classroom-Clone.git`
 ### For Frontend-
 -`cd frontend`
 -`npm run`
 ### For Backend-
--Make sure you have `python 3.8` installed in the system.
+- Make sure you have `python 3.8` installed in the system.
 -`cd backend`
 -`pip install pipenv`
 -`pipenv install`